 Snow, rain, ice, and other types of bad weather significantly increase the odds of a bad weather accident occurring.
-According to weather-related accident statistics, conditions such as rain and snow increase the likelihood of being involved in a bad weather car accident by at least 34-percent.
+According to weather-related accident statistics, conditions such as rain and snow increase the likelihood of being involved in a car accident by at least 34-percent.

 Crashes involving bad weather conditions are one of the leading causes of fatal car accidents in the U.S. While the most dangerous season for weather-related accidents is summer, it’s closely followed by the cold winter months.
 If you or someone you love has been injured in a bad weather accident, The Dixon Injury Firm can help.
 Liability in weather-related accidents can be difficult to determine, but with our experienced bad weather accident attorneys in St. Louis representing your accident claim, you can be confident knowing that your case will be handled with the utmost care and compensation for damages will be recovered as quickly as possible.

 For more information on our services, call us at (314) 208-2808 today.
 We can advise you during your free case review.

 Bad weather conditions often come without warning and are significant road hazards.
 Blowing snow on the highway, black ice on asphalt, and sleet can make it challenging for drivers to see the road, decrease vehicle visibility, and reduce the traction of a vehicle’s tires, which could prevent a vehicle from spinning out of control.

 The most effective methods in preventing a bad weather accident are driving slow and staying alert behind the wheel, but other tips for safely driving in bad weather in Missouri include:

 Removing dirt, ice, snow, and other bad weather debris from your vehicle before driving

 Making sure that your windshield wipers and defroster system are working properly

 Giving yourself more time than usual to get to your destination